Parornix dubitella

 Larval substrate: Aronia* (Chokeberry), Amelanchier* (Serviceberry), Malus pumila* (Apple), Malus sieboldii* (Toringo Crab Apple), Sorbus americana* (American Mountain Ash)

-Status in MA (automated assessment): Fairly widespread, uncommon
+Status in MA (automated assessment): Fairly widespread, fairly common

 Status in N. America: Native